angular/angular/aio/content/start/index.md

     </figure>

 1. Add the product descriptions.
-On the `<p>` tag, use an `*ngIf` directive so that Angular only creates the `<p>` element if the current product has a description.
+On the `<p>` element, use an `*ngIf` directive so that Angular only creates the `<p>` element if the current product has a description.

     <code-example path="getting-started/src/app/product-list/product-list.component.3.html" header="src/app/product-list/product-list.component.html">
     </code-example>

     The app now displays the name and description of each product in the list.
 Notice that the final product does not have a description paragraph.
-Because the product's description property is empty, the `<p>` element&mdash;including the word "Description"&mdash;is not created.
+Because the product's description property is empty, Angular doesn't create the `<p>` element&mdash;including the word "Description".

     <figure>
       <img src="generated/images/guide/start/template-syntax-product-description.png" alt="Product descriptions added to list">
     </figure>

 1. Add a button so users can share a product with friends.
 Bind the button's `click` event to the `share()` method (in `product-list.component.ts`).
-Event binding uses a set of parentheses, `( )`, around the event, as in the following `<button>` tag:
+Event binding uses a set of parentheses, `( )`, around the event, as in the following `<button>` element:

     <code-example path="getting-started/src/app/product-list/product-list.component.4.html" header="src/app/product-list/product-list.component.html">
     </code-example>